top of page

 Filming in the Bahamas can be a rewarding experience with its breathtaking scenery and vibrant culture.
 However, navigating the permit process requires careful planning, patience, and respect for local regulations.
 By understanding the requirements, applying early, and working closely with local authorities, you can ensure your production runs smoothly and legally.

 Whether you are shooting a feature film, commercial, or documentary, the Bahamas offers a fantastic canvas for your creative vision.
-Just remember to secure your permits and permits on time to make the most of your filming adventure in this beautiful island nation.
+Just remember to secure your permits on time to make the most of your filming adventure in this beautiful island nation.

 Comments